 Sentences for assault are highly variable, even within specific offence titles.
-An act of common assault could be punishable by a nominal fine, or up to a maximum punishment of 6 months in custody.
-Crown Court judges have the power to issue more severe consequences, upwards of that 6-month maximum.
+An act of common assault or assault by beating could be punishable by a nominal fine, or up to a maximum sentence of 6 months in custody.
+Crown Court judges have the power to issue more severe consequences, upwards of the 6-month maximum term.

 - Serious injury (or fear of injury) was sustained by the victim

-- Victim was vulnerable for personal reasons and/or deliberately targeted
+- The victim was vulnerable for personal reasons and/or deliberately targeted

 - The act was sustained over an excessive period of time, or repeated on the same victim

-- Assault was motivated by discrimination – for example disabilities, sexuality, age or ethnicity
+- The assault was motivated by discrimination – for example disability, sexuality, age or ethnicity

-- Use of threats or threatened use of a weapon
+- The accused threatened the use of a weapon

-Once the offence is categorised by level of culpability and harm, then a more specific starting point for sentencing category can be determined:
+Once the offence of common assault is categorised by the level of culpability and harm, then a more specific starting point for sentencing category can be determined:

-- Existence and evidence of a serious injury that was sustained as a result of the assault, this could include the transmission of disease
+- The existence and evidence of a serious injury that was sustained as a result of the assault.
+This could include the transmission of disease

 - Evidence that the attack was sustained or repeated over an excessive period of time

 - Evidence of premeditation, planning or targeting of a specific victim